redislabs-training/ru203/README.md

     HMSET ru203:book:checkout:48-9780007130313 user_id 48 book_isbn 9780007130313 checkout_date 1608278400.0 checkout_length_days 30 geopoint -73.935242,40.730610

-### Binary logic
+### Boolean logic

-You can use binary logic to connect multiple terms in a query.
+You can use boolean logic to connect multiple terms in a query.

 AND is implied by specifying multiple terms -- here we find all full-text search matches of "rowling" in the `authors` field and "goblet" in the `title` field: